gradle/develocity-gitlab-templates/README.md

 > **_NOTE:_** The build is also instrumented with our [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) as well, as it will provide more details about your build.

-#### Build scan links
+#### Build Scan links
-An optional init script can be used to generate a report containing build scan links.
+An optional init script can be used to generate a report containing Build Scan links.
 This report can then be [attached](https://docs.gitlab.com/ee/ci/yaml/artifacts_reports.html#artifactsreportsannotations) to the job.
 Here's an example: